clpalmer/avrusb500v3/README.md

 ATMega88 Configuration
 ----------------------

-The AVR must be programmed with the avrusb500v3.hex file and the fuses must be set as defined in the Makefile.
+The ATMega88 must be programmed with the avrusb500v3.hex file and the fuses must be set as defined in the Makefile.
 If you have access to AVRDude programming utility (easily available in linux):

   * Define your external programmer and port (DUDEHW, DUDEPORT) at the top of the Makefile